matthewfabrizio/powershell/ms-settings-powersleep/README.md

 </div>

----

-<h3 align="center">This script is designed to fetch powercfg.exe data from your active power scheme by default.</h3>

 ## About
 Gets the power values of AC / DC from the active power scheme.
 Values from SCHEME_BALANCED are typical in most settings.